Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 If you push yourself too hard for too long without properly recovering, your body becomes stressed and begins to Cortisol - a stress hormone that can suppress your immune system.

-This makes you more susceptible to disease and infection.
-In addition, overtraining is associated with an increased risk of cardiovascular problems such as heart disease and high blood pressure.
+This makes you more susceptible to illness and infection.
+Additionally, overtraining has been linked to an increased risk of cardiovascular problems such as heart disease and high blood pressure.

-In summary, it is important to challenge yourself and push yourself to your limits in order to make progress in the gym.
+In summary, while it is important to challenge yourself and push yourself to your limits in order to progress in the gym.

-But it is equally important to listen to your body and give it the rest and relaxation it needs.
+But it's just as important to listen to your body and give it the rest and recovery it needs.

-So take care of yourself, give recovery the same priority as training, and remember that balance is the key to long-term success on your fitness journey.
+So take care of yourself, give recovery the same priority as training, and remember that balance is the key to long-term success in your fitness journey.

 IV.
 How to avoid overtraining

-How do you know when you've trained too much?
+How do you know when you've exercised too much?

-Here are some tips to help you avoid overtraining and keep your body in top shape!
+Here are some tips to avoid overtraining and keep your body in tip-top shape!

 4.1.
 Listen to your body